 Use other metrics, like return on investment and return on assets, along with your return on equity to analyze your company’s financial health.

-How to calculate return on equity
+How to calculate ROE (return on equity formula)

-Calculating return on equity is a pretty straightforward process.
+The calculation of ROE is a pretty straightforward process.
 To learn how to find return on equity, use the return on equity equation:

 Return on Equity Ratio = Net Income / Shareholders’ Equity